UNiXMIT/UNiXextend/docs/AcuXDBC-WINDOWS.md

 IGNORE_OWNER	ON
 ```

-TO LOAD SOME USEFUL VIEWS, use this syntax and the file sql provided with your installation:
+TO LOAD SOME USEFUL VIEWS, use this syntax and the file sql provided with your installation (This is automatically loaded by the 'ainit' script):
 ```
 asql -r "C:\pathtotheinstallation\folder\bin\cview.sql"
 ```